 Be cautious if you get a phone call or an email from a salesperson offering you a loan or credit.
 It could be a loan scam.

 Protect yourself, your money and future finances by doing some research before you agree to anything.
-What might appear as an amazing deal could end up costing you thousands.
+A scam can appear as a great deal but will cost you a lot of money if you’re not careful.
 Read more about identifying a loan scam on the MoneySmart website.

 Paying back loans and credit

 Loans and credits have to be paid back and you need to make regular repayments.

 If you can’t make your regular repayment, contact the organisation immediately to negotiate new arrangements.
 Many organisations offer payment plans to help you pay off your debt without increasing it.
 If you need assistance you can find a financial counsellor on the Financial Counselling Australia website.